 Specialist 4 Haywood T. “The Kid” Kirkland (Ari Sesu Merretazon) Washington, D.C.
 Recoilless Rifleman 25th Infantry Division 4th Infantry Division U.S. Army Duc Pho May 1967–April 1968

 The veterans are frank in their assessment of the war.
 And Terry does not intervene in the book but gave the veterans a platform to speak their minds.
 Some of the stories are nothing short of horrific and I warn readers sensitive to descriptions of violence to use discretion.
 Most of the veterans came home still physically intact but some were not so lucky.
 They suffered devastating or life long injuries that constantly reminded them of Vietnam.
 While reading the book I thought of the late Ronald Stinson of Brooklyn, New York, who was a family friend for many years and a Vietnam veteran.
 Ron, as we called him, had suffered a shrapnel wound to the face and always kept tissues on hand because his left eye constantly teared up many years after serving.
 He had a personality that we all loved and even many years later, his death still hurts.
-All of the veterans in the book paid a heavy price either physically or mentally and in some cases, both.
-I found this quote to be a direct and accruate summation of the black experience in Vietnam:
+All of the veterans in the book paid a heavy price either physically or mentally and, in some cases, both.
+I found this quote to be a direct and accurate summation of the black experience in Vietnam:

 “I don’t think you can call Vietnam a success story for the young blacks who served there.
 A few stayed in service and did very well.
 But those who experienced the racism in a war we lost wear a scar.
 Vietnam left a scar on them that won’t go away.
 The black soldier paid a special price.”